syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initializes the RTE with the imageBrowser with ajaxAction value specified.
+// Initializes the RTE with the imageBrowser with the specified ajaxAction value.
 $("#rteSample").ejRTE({  imageBrowser: {
   ajaxAction: "http://mvc.syncfusion.com/OdataServices/api/fileoperation/"
 }});